Record turnout for Singapore gay rally amid religious protests

 The rally, which saw people dress in pink for a picnic and concert in the park and then gather in a circle to form a "pink dot", has previously taken place without much visible protest.

-"This year the extent of the negativity has saddened us quite a bit," said Paerin Choa, one of Pink Dot's organizers.
+"This year the extent of the negativity has saddened us quite a bit," said Paerin Choa, one of Pink Dot's organisers.

 "What happened over the past few weeks goes to show that discrimination is very much still alive in Singapore."